sergiogama/chatbot-using-predictive-analysis-with-wml-heart-failure/README.md

 4. Node.js app to interact to ChatBot to collect data and give the prediction of Heart Failure to the user.

-When the reader has completed this Code Pattern, they will understand how to:
+When the reader has completed this tutorial, they will understand how to:

 * Build a predictive model within a Modeller Flow on Watson Studio
 * Deploy the model to the IBM Watson Machine Learning service